fumiysks/Python/README.md

 # Python
-Python Project Fall 2020
-Please contact fumiysks for the project code
+Please contact fumiysks for the project code (Cannot be posted in public)